ChenZhongPu/obsidian-public-notes/content/Web/Practical Usages of SSH.md

 ```

-## 2. How to access Internet through proxies?
+## 2. How to Access the Internet Through a Proxy

-In China, many websites are blocked, so we have to resort to proxies.
-In general, our desktop computer (i.e., client `A`) has installed the proxy service via `Clash`.
-But it would be tedious to set up such proxy services for every remote server.
+In China, many websites are blocked, so we need to use proxies.
+Typically, our desktop computer (client `A`) has a proxy service installed via `Clash`.
+However, it would be tedious to set up such proxy services on every remote server.

 ### Preconditions

-- `A` provides the proxy services in *TNU* mode.
+- `A` provides proxy services in *TUN* mode
-- `B` can connect to `A`.
+- `B` can connect to `A`

-I want to use the proxy service on `B`.
+**Goal:** Use the proxy service on `B`.

 ### Solution